-- (W) Providers must establish, enforce and implement a policy whereby all contents of the personnel files of its employees are made available to Department of Social Services employees or representatives when requested as part of an official investigation of abuse, neglect, financial exploitation, misappropriation of client's funds or property, or falsification of documentation which verifies service delivery. - (19) In-home service providers shall meet, at a minimum, the following personnel requirements: - (A) A supervisor shall be designated by the provider to supervise the day-to-day delivery of in-home service.
-Each supervisor shall meet the following requirements: - 1.
-Be at least twenty-one (21) years of age; and - 2.
-Be a registered nurse who is currently licensed in Missouri or have at least a bachelor of science or bachelor of arts degree; or be a licensed practical nurse who is currently licensed in Missouri with at least one (1) year of experience with the direct care of the elderly, disabled and infirm; or have at least three (3) years of experience with the direct care of the elderly, disabled and infirm: - (B) All in-home service workers employed by the provider shall meet the following requirements: - 1.
+- (Z) The provider shall notify employees and implement established safety procedures upon receipt of information from the division or any other reliable source that a client, family member, or other person living in the household may pose a potential danger to provider employees. - (19) In-home service providers shall meet, at a minimum, the following personnel requirements: - (A) The in-home provider shall employ an RN or designate an RN as a consultant, who meets each of the following qualifications: - 1.
+Currently licensed in Missouri; - 2.
+Have at least one (1)-year verifiable experience with direct care of the elderly, disabled, or infirm: - 3.
+Meet the RN supervisory requirements for personal care and advanced personal care in accordance with 13 CSR 70-91.010; - (B) A supervisor shall be designated by the provider to supervise the day-to-day delivery of in-home service who shall be at least twenty-one (21) years of age and meet at least one (1) of the following requirements: - 1.
+Be a registered nurse who is currently licensed in Missouri; or - 2.
+Possess a baccalaureate degree; or - 3.
+Be a licensed practical nurse who is currently licensed in Missouri with at least one (1) year of experience with the direct care to the elderly, disabled or infirm; or - 4.
+Have at least three (3) years experience with the direct care to the elderly disabled or infirm. - (C) All in-home service workers employed by the provider shall meet the following requirements: - 1.
 Be at least eighteen (18) years of age; - 2.
-Be able to read, write and follow directions: and - 3.
-Have at least six (6) months paid work experience as any agency homemaker, nurse aide, maid or household worker; or at least one (1) year's experience, paid or unpaid, in caring for children or for sick or aged individuals.
-Successful completion of formal training in nursing arts or as a nurse aide or home health aide can substitute for the qualifying experience; - (C) All advanced personal care aides and advanced respite care workers employed by the provider shall be- - 1.
+Be able to read, write and follow directions; and meet at least one (1) of the following requirements: - A. Have at least six (6) months paid work experience as an agency homemaker, nurse aide, maid or household worker; or - B. At least one (1) years experience, paid or unpaid, in caring for children or for sick or aged individuals; or - C. Successful completion of formal training in nursing arts or as a nurse aide or home health aide; - (D) All advanced personal care aides and advanced respite care workers employed by the provider shall be- - 1.
 A licensed practical nurse; or - 2.
 Certified nurse assistant; or - 3.
-A competency evaluated home health aide as required by the Missouri Department of Health 42 CFR 484.36; or - 4.
-Documented to have worked successfully for the provider for a minimum of three (3) consecutive months while working at least fifteen (15) hours per week as an in-home aide that has received personal care training;
+A competency evaluated home health aide having completed both written and demonstration portions of the test required by the Missouri Department of Health and Senior Services and 42 CFR 484.36; or